wa0x6e/cal-heatmap-doc/docs/plugins/tooltip.md

 sidebar_position: 2
 ---

-This plugin adds a tooltip when hovering over a subDomain's cell
+<p class="subhead">This plugin adds a tooltip when hovering over a subDomain's cell</p>

 ## Install